Be faithful in small things because it is in them that your strength lies. – Mother Teresa

 While it is true that I am responsible for the actions in my day-to-day life, it would be absurd to believe that I could control another person’s response, or that I am solely responsible for the attitudes and happiness of everyone around me.
-I am no more capable of doing than controlling, a lightning storm or dispersing a protest in Haiti.
+I am no more capable of doing that than I am of controlling a lightning storm, or dispersing a protest in Haiti.
 It just isn’t going to happen.

 This is not an easy thing for me — or most people for that matter.
 I struggle to stay in the moment.
 I am easily distracted.
 I am overconfident in my ability to influence outcomes and I want everyone to be happy.
 I struggle to distinguish what is truly important from what is trivial.
 I want to be in control — but true control is an illusion.

 I am convinced that my daily success depends on a few key elements:

 - Identifying what is most important–the big rocks…the things that really matter

 - Staying in the moment — being present and caring for the people in front of me